-Figure 3: Global waste Composition
+Figure 3: Global Waste Composition

-Vermicompost in management of Industrial Waste:
+Vermicompost in the Management of Industrial Waste:

-Textile Mill Waste such as paper sludge is dumped directly onto agricultural land, water bodies, and landfills, posing major health risks.
+Textile Mill Waste, such as paper sludge, is dumped directly onto agricultural land, water bodies, and landfills, posing major health risks.
 The employment of earthworms in sludge management is known as 'vermistabilization.'
 The Perionyx excavatus earthworm showed

 positive results in the mitigation of paper sludge when combined with cow dung (Kaushik et.al., 2007).